jeel37/ShinyApp/README.md

 The third tab show the survival of Children for the selected data.
 The fourth tab shows the survival of Adults for the selected data.

 The interactive plots can be zoomed in and out of.
+Do visit the application at: https://jeel.shinyapps.io/TitanicApp/

 Enjoy!